wrightmat/dnd-eberron/docs/locations/Sarlona.md

 ### [[Tashana Tundra]]

 The Tashana Tundra is a cold land in the north of Sarlona.
 It lies northwest of Dor Maleer, and is a region of mostly tundra and mountains.
-It is not an official kingdom, but is defined by its lack of rule.
+It is not an official region, but is defined by its lack of rule.
 The land is mostly inhabited by shifters, humans (barbarians), and duergar, a subrace of dwarves.
 Tashana is a word from an ancient shifter dialect meaning "Many Waters", referring to the hundreds of glacial lakes that dot the landscape.

 ### Important Dates